MikeMNelhams/MikeMNelhams/README.md

 ### Hi there 👋

-I'm a Machine Learning Engineer with experience in Python, Java, C# and MATLAB.
+I'm a Data Scientist with seven years of experience in Python and three years of experience in Java, C#, MATLAB, SQLite and SQL Server.
 I enjoy working on C#/Unity GameDev in my spare time.

 Some of my University ML projects _(which I'm allowed to share)_: